microsoft/nni/docs/en_US/Overview.md

 ## Core Capacities

 Hyperparameter tuning is a core capacity of NNI, it can be used to tune hyperparameters in machine learning and deep learning models, parameters in complex systems, etc. While hyperparameter tuning is only one step in designing a machine learning or deep learning model.
-Therefore, NNI is evolved to help more on finding a better model with the following (pipelined) components.
+Thus, NNI is evolved to help more on finding a better model with the following (pipelined) components.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/16907603/70137129-3f549700-16c8-11ea-8204-3202b90f24a9.png" alt="drawing" width="700"/>